Mase3206/picofan/README.md

 # picofan
-Picofan is a Raspberry Pi Pico (RP2040)-based fan controller supporting PWM fans, speed measurement, and automatic speed adjustment.
+Picofan is a Raspberry Pi Pico-based fan controller supporting PWM fans, speed measurement, and automatic speed adjustment.
+A RP2040-based PCB will be published in the future.

 ## Hardware Requirements